 Sergio Márquez García Moreno

-Sergio Márquez joined the Firm in 2006 and has focused his practice on advising and structuring transactions in the fields of mergers and acquisitions, capital markets (equity, debt and structured securities) and banking.
+Sergio Márquez joined the Firm in 2006 and focused his practice on advising and structuring transactions in the fields of mergers and acquisitions, capital markets (equity, debt and structured securities) and banking.

 In 2013, Sergio was transferred for one year to our offices in New York as a foreign legal consultant.
-During this time, he was involved primarily in the capital markets field, advising Latin American issuers and initial purchasers in high yield and investment grade offerings, pursuant to Regulation S and Rule 144A.
+During this time, he was involved primarily in the capital markets field, advising Latin American issuers and initial purchasers on high yield and investment grade offerings, pursuant to Regulation S and Rule 144A.

-Banco Nacional de México MXN 453.7 Million Investment in CMR
+MXN 453.7 Million CKD investment in CMR

-Representation of CMR—a leading publicly listed restaurant owner and operator in Mexico—in its successful offering of shares to a CKD managed by Credit Suisse, which entailed the creation and implementation of the "strategic shareholder" concept in the Mexican public markets.
+Representation of CMR—a leading publicly listed restaurant owner and operator in Mexico—in its successful offering of shares to a CKD managed by Credit Suisse, which entailed the creation and implementation of the "strategic shareholder" concept in Mexican public markets.
 This was the first transaction of its kind in Mexico.

-Representation of VivaAerobús in the creation of a trust incorporated with Banco Actinver, as trustee, and VivaAerobús, as settlor and originator, on the securitization of future cash receivables derived from ticket sales paid with credit cards through VivaAerobús' offices and website, through the issuance of trust certificates for a maximum amount of MXN $3 billion.
-Also, represented VivaAerobús in the first issuance under the program for an amount of MXN $1 billion.
-The proceeds of this first issuance were used mainly to pay in full trust certificates issued in 2015 in connection with a securitization process of the same rights that comprise the trust estate of the new issuance trust.
+Representation of Viva Aerobus in the creation of a trust in connection with the securitization of future cash receivables derived from ticket sales paid with credit cards through Viva Aerobus' offices and website, through the issuance of trust certificates for a maximum amount of MXN 3 billion.
+Also, represented Viva Aerobus in the first issuance under the program for an amount of MXN 1 billion.
+The proceeds of the first issuance were used mainly to pay in full trust certificates issued in 2015 in connection with a securitization process of the same rights that comprise the trust estate of the new issuance trust.
 This implied that the contribution of the rights to receive future cash flows was conditioned upon successfully issuing the trust certificates and payment in full of the 2015 notes.